-Hyampom CSD is authorized to provide fire protection, rescue, and emergency medical services, ambulance transport services, and public recreation services to the unincorporated community of Hyampom and adjacent rural residential areas along Hyampom Road, Lower South Fork Road, Corral Bottom Road, Pelletreau Ridge Road and St. Johns Road.
-Currently the district is limited in providing BLS Ambulance transport until more volunteers receive EMT training.
-In addition, Hyampom CSD does not currently provide recreation facilities or services; however, with the closure of Hyampom Elementary School in 2016, there is community interest in forming a community center at the former school site for which the CSD could potentially play some role if deemed feasible.
+Hyampom CSD is authorized to provide fire protection, rescue, and emergency medical services, and ambulance transport services to the unincorporated community of Hyampom and adjacent rural residential areas along Hyampom Road, Lower South Fork Road, Corral Bottom Road, Pelletreau Ridge Road and St. Johns Road.
+Hyampom CSD was authorized to provide public recreation services by LAFCo in 1987 but does not currently provide recreation facilities or services at this time.
+However, with the closure of Hyampom Elementary School in 2016, there is community interest in forming a community center at the former school site for which the CSD could potentially play some role if deemed feasible.